jpgenari/guess-the-number/README.md

 [Back to top](#guess-the-number "Back to top")

-## TESTING
+## VALIDATING AND TESTING

-** *The game should not work on mobile as it runs inside Code Institute mock terminal on Heroku.
-No accessibility or responsivity testing was applied as therefore, they are not needed.* **
+***The game should not work on mobile as it runs inside Code Institute mock terminal on Heroku.
+No accessibility or responsivity testing was applied as therefore, they are not needed.***

-### Validator Testing
+### Validator

 Python code has been tested and validated with [CI Python Linter](https://pep8ci.herokuapp.com/) and all errors have been removed from code.